bluejam100/RecordingBot/README.md

 1. To start recording a message, the user needs to join a voice channel and type the command /record
 2. To stop the recording, the user to type /stop
+3. Use /help to see more information on user profiles and to playback recordings

 ### What I have learned